davidalias/AgenticAI/RAG/readme.md

 Whenever it is needed to work with external knowledge db or any data that needs to be fed into the vector db, it is important to know about 'document' structure.

-Once data is recieved, it is important to convert it into a structure where additional strategies like chunking and embedding be applied, before storing it into a vector db.
+Once data is received, it is important to convert it into a structure where additional strategies like chunking and embedding be applied, before storing it into a vector db.

 In Data Ingestion Pipeline, after data parsing to a document structure, the next step is chunking.
 In chunking, the entire data is converted into multiple chunks, and then embedding is applied to it.